If your Google search has brought you to this page you are probably getting ready to file for divorce or are considering your options.

 If you haven’t met the required separation requirement before filing, you just have to file your petition and wait.
 If you have already been separated and living apart beyond the requirement, you file and the judge will sign your judgment and you will be divorced.

-How Long Does a Divorce take once Filed?
+How Long Does it Take to Get a Divorce in Louisiana?

 Once your divorce is filed, it is out of your hands.
 Your Petition for Divorce will make its way to the Judge and he/she will review to make sure everything has been filed correctly.
+If there are any issues with the filing, our office will be notified and we will contact you to make corrections if needed.
 Once the Judgment for Divorce is signed, you will receive a copy and your divorce will be finalized.
 This part could take a week or longer depending on the court docket and how busy the judge is.

 Unfortunately, there’s no real quick way to do it.
 Let’s say you’ve already been separated for the required amount of time to satisfy Louisiana’s separation requirement and your spouse agrees to sign the Waiver of Service, then it will be relatively quick.
 You just then have to wait for the Judge to sign and for it to pass through all of the systems.